How to reconcile PayPal transactions

 Payments made using PayPal

-For purchases that have been made using PayPal and payments that have been made from your PayPal, if the guidance above has been followed, then these should be showing on the right-hand table of the match transactions screen (and you can simply select the PayPal transaction on the left-hand table, and this will 1:1 match with the corresponding payment on the right-hand table).
+For purchases that have been made using PayPal and payments that have been made from your PayPal, if the guidance above has been followed, then these should be showing on the right-hand table of the match transactions screen (and you can simply select the PayPal transaction on the left-hand table, which will 1:1 match with the corresponding payment on the right-hand table).

 Named Donations